Baklava: Preparation

-Baklava is normally prepared in large pans.
-Many layers of filo dough, separated with melted butter and vegetable oil, are laid in the pan.
-A layer of chopped nuts—typically walnuts or pistachios, but hazelnuts and almonds are also sometimes used—is placed on top, then more layers of filo.
-Most recipes have multiple layers of filo and nuts, though some have only top and bottom pastry.
+Baklava is prepared in large pans of various shapes.
+Multiple layers of filo dough are separated from each other by melted butter and starch that gives baklava its unique texture.
+During the layering process, finely chopped nuts—typically walnuts or pistachios, occasionally hazelnuts and almonds—are added partway through the layers.
+Most recipes have multiple layers of filo and nuts, though some have the pastry only at the top and the bottom.

 Before baking, the dough is cut into regular pieces, often parallelograms (lozenge-shaped), triangles, diamonds or rectangles.
 After baking, a syrup, which may include honey, rosewater, or orange flower water, is poured over the cooked baklava and allowed to soak.
+The parallelograms are separated into individual pastries after baking.

 Baklava is usually served at room temperature, and is often garnished with nuts that have been ground up.